 Toxoplasma gondii makes headlines whenever a medical journal publishes the latest findings about the cat-carried parasite, and the studies often leave cat owners wondering if their pet is a health risk.

-This week, research that looked into a possible link between T. gondii and mental disorders like schizophrenia has some people in a panic, but is your cat really dangerous?
+Research has looked into a possible link between T. gondii and everything from mental disorders to neurological disorders, but is your cat really dangerous?

 Here's everything you need to know about T. gondii.